Emmanuelle Blu-ray Movie

 The wife

-Gallic director Just Jaeckin’s Emmanuelle is the definitive erotic film.
-It was released in the early '70s when the European film industry was undergoing dramatic restructuring and many of the 'traditional' studios were looking for alternative ways to generate revenue.
-By today’s standards Emmanuelle is a genuinely harmless film, but in 1974 censors thought otherwise -- hence, the reason why the film initially ended up with the dreaded X-rating.
+Just Jaeckin’s Emmanuelle is the definitive erotic film.
+It was released in the early '70s when the European film industry was undergoing dramatic restructuring, and many of the old studios were exploring new ways to generate revenue.
+By contemporary standards, Emmanuelle is a genuinely harmless film, but in 1974, censors thought otherwise.
+It is why initially Emmanuelle received the dreaded X-rating.

-The film is based on Emmanuelle Arsan’s bestselling novel “Emmanuelle: The Joys of a Woman”.
-Its story revolves around a beautiful young woman, Emmanuelle (played by Dutch actress Sylvia Kristel), who travels to Thailand to join her husband, Jean (Daniel Sarky), a diplomat with a very busy schedule.
+While it claims to be based on Emmanuelle Arsan’s bestselling novel “Emmanuelle: The Joys of a Woman”, Emmanuelle is not a flawless adaptation of it.
+Played by Dutch actress Sylvia Kristel, Emmanuelle travels to Thailand to join her husband, Jean (Daniel Sarky), a diplomat with a very busy schedule.
 When the two reunite, Jean encourages Emmanuelle to explore her sexuality.

-Emmanuelle joins a group of bored but sexually liberated wives that quickly point her in the right direction.
-She befriends the bisexual Marie-Ange (Christine Boisson), who likes to flirt with most everyone she meets, and then Ariane (Jeanne Colletin), an elegant lesbian who immediately attempts to seduce her.
-Marie-Ange urges Emmanuelle to approach Mario (Alain Cuny), an older man whose appetite for younger women has earned him quite a reputation, but she ends up having an affair with Bee (the sultry Marika Green), a lesbian archeologist who most of the bored wives dislike.
+Soon after, Emmanuelle joins a group of bored but sexually liberated wives who quickly point her in the right direction.
+Emmanuelle then befriends the bisexual Marie-Ange (Christine Boisson), who likes to flirt with almost everyone she meets, and Ariane (Jeanne Colletin), an elegant lesbian who immediately attempts to seduce her.
+Following Marie-Ange’s advice, Emmanuelle then approaches Mario (Alain Cuny), an older man whose appetite for younger women has earned him a reputation, but ends up having an affair with Bee (the sultry Marika Green), a lesbian archeologist whom most of the bored wives dislike.

-A couple of years ago, French juggernaut StudioCanal acquired the rights for most of the Emmanuelle films and began rereleasing them on DVD.
-In 2007, Lionsgate released the original film in the U.S., and then a few independent distributors followed up with a number of the 'other' Emmanuelle films, most of which, I have to admit, I have never seen.
-In 2008 there was plenty of talk at the Cannes Film Festival that a retrospective of some sort was upcoming, but I don’t believe anything came out of it.
+A couple of years ago, French juggernaut StudioCanal began re-releasing the main Emmanuelle films on DVD.
+In 2007, Lionsgate released the original film in America, and shortly after, independent distributors followed up with several of the Emanuelle copycats, most of which, I must admit, I have never seen.
+In 2008, at the Cannes Film Festival, there was talk about an upcoming retrospective, but a plan for one was not revealed.

-But what gave Emmanuelle the classic status it enjoys today?
-Well, it is probably the fact that it managed to effectively walk the fine line between erotica and pornography at a time when specialty films were denied access to mainstream theaters.
-Emmanuelle broke free of the status quo and gave directors the assurance that sexually explicit films would not automatically be labeled 'porn films'.
+So, what gave Emmanuelle the classic status it enjoys today?
+It is probably the fact that it managed to effectively walk the fine line between erotica and pornography at a time when specialty films were typically denied access to mainstream theaters.
+Emmanuelle broke free of the status quo and performed well at the box office, a development that gave directors the assurance that sexually explicit films would not automatically be labeled 'pornographic films'.

 Emmanuelle Blu-ray Movie, Video Quality 4.0 of 5